 In 2014, he leave photographic and audiovisual production entirely and earned his degree in Philosophy.
 In this field, he has published essays on the problem of evil, Nietzsche’s conception of history, the influence of Greek rhetoric on modern discourse, and the origins of monotheism and polytheism in historical religions, among others.
 He attended seminars on Religious and Philosophical Conflicts in Late Antiquity, taught by Doctors in Philosophy Juan Carlos Alby, Diego Santos, and Pablo Ubierna (Res.
 CD.
 No. 1539/2017).
 He also participated in the Epistemology and Metaphor conference, declared of Academic Interest and coordinated by Dr. Esther Díaz.
 He was a speaker at the Fundamental Shakespeare English Literature conference, organized by SEU and Human Rights and approved by Res.
 1319/2016 FHAYCS, where presented the translation and study of Robert Browning’s 1835 poem entitled, Paracelsus.

 At present, Mariano Rodríguez has not produced new photographic or audiovisual material.
 In an interview for IMMAGO MAGAZINE, he declared to have destroyed all his work, including prints, digital files, and negatives.
 The images shown in the sections Photography and Phone were recovered from different portals that still preserve part of his work.
 He also decided leave the artistic field, arguing that contemporary art has lost its aesthetic character, deviating into the absurd and the banal.
 According to the author, today’s art has been reduced to a gesture that can only provoke repulsion in the observer.
 In 2024, after years of exploring other artistic languages, Mariano returned to painting as returns to an intimate and forgotten territory.
 His canvases became stages where the human figure fractures and recomposes, displaced by strokes that do not seek to delineate but to question.
 In the series Strange Creatures, the body appears distorted, concealing within its stains and fragments a symbolic violence that does not immediately reveal itself but remains encrypted on the surface.
 Each work is an echo of the original gesture, preserved with digital precision yet sustained in the fragility of the analog.
 The final piece rests upon an immaculate surface that, in its purity, grants the viewer the artist’s ultimate gesture of clemency.
 There, upon that technical altar simulating neutrality, an intimate dialogue is established —not with the eyes, but with the mind— a secret exchange between the creative mind and the created work.
-In 2025, he decided to publish Fuego Fatuo, an epistolary tale of deep philosophical and poetic resonance, whose epilogue ties the story to the theatrical work El Hombre Inmoral, an adaptation that, in the author’s words, allowed him to bring the essence of the original narrative to the stage.
-That same year, he presented Liturgia de los condenados, a play that concludes the trilogy “La Muerte de las Musas, composed of the two works mentioned before.
-The piece unfolds as an existential duel between Azrion and Edranea, two archetypal figures whose intertwined voices create a space of mystical, erotic, and philosophical tension.
-The work was adapted into a narrative structure to facilitate reading, with theater director Eleonora Moreau narrating the text.
-At the same time, Mariano began writing his second poetry book, Juro Arrastrarla por los Mares.
-In a significant shift, the work abandons the female figure as its central source of inspiration to embrace a broader and more philosophical exploration of existence.
-While the woman remains present as a symbol in certain compositions, His role now forms part of a bigger picture that includes fragility, time, and the search for meaning in a world marked by the ephemeral.
-The literary style combines lyrical narrative with an almost theatrical tension.
+In 2025, he transferred his drawings onto canvas, offering a more visceral and material interpretation of those same strange and dehumanized universes.
+In this shift, what had once remained contained within the drawing now expands into a nearly physical, three-dimensional space where the creatures—no longer so strange—seem to come alive, refusing to obey any conventional structure.
+The transition from drawing to painting also symbolizes a movement toward an expanded understanding of the human psyche, toward the possibility of confronting the darkest emotions and thoughts from a more tangible place.
+In this ongoing cycle, Rodríguez not only continues his previous work but expands it into a profound reflection on the fragmentation of identity.
+The faces of his human figures, distorted and stripped of harmony, evoke the sense of a being no longer capable of recognizing itself in the mirror.
+The texture of the paint becomes palpable, like a trace left upon the canvas.
+This series was published in 2025 as a book titled The Threshold of Shadows, a catalogue-book accompanied by a critical essay on Rodríguez’s perspective on contemporary art.
+That same year, he published Fuego Fatuo, an epistolary short story of deep philosophical and poetic resonance whose epilogue connects the narrative with the play El Hombre Inmoral, an adaptation that—according to Rodríguez—allowed him to bring the essence of the original story to the stage.
+Shortly afterwards, he released Liturgia de los Condenados, the final work in the trilogy The Death of the Muses, which also includes Fuego Fatuo and El Hombre Inmoral.
+In this piece, he develops an existential duel between the archetypal figures Azrion and Edranea, whose intertwined voices create a space of mystical, erotic, and philosophical tension.
+To facilitate reading, he restructured the play into a narrative format, with the narration performed by theatre director Eleonora Moreau.
+Continuing this period of intense production, he later published his second poetry book, I Swear to Drag Her Across the Seas, in which he moves away from the central role of the feminine figure as his primary source of inspiration to address broader themes such as fragility, time, and the search for meaning in a world permeated by the ephemeral, combining a lyrical voice with a tension reminiscent of theatre.
+He subsequently added to this creative path the publication of ANHEDONIA, a work that functions simultaneously as a philosophical treatise, a hermetic grimoire, and a cartography of the inner abyss, available in both Spanish and English.

 The trajectory of Mariano E. Rodríguez is defined by a constant movement between disciplines, a search that knows no limits and has taken him through photography, cinema, theater, writing, and philosophy with equal intensity.
 His work, always marked by critical restlessness and gestures of rupture, oscillates between the ephemeral and the enduring, between the intimacy of creation and the public exposure of art.
 Today, his work is testimony to a sensibility that refuses to limit itself to repeating languages, but rather transforms them, confronts them, and gives them new meaning.
 In this way, Mariano presents himself not only as a multifaceted creator, as well as a tireless explorer of the territories where art, philosophy, and life converge.